DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 school she is happy: pupils respect and trust her, see her as a role model, and know that she believes in them.

 However, it took Sam a couple of years to reach this point and she knows she made some mistakes along the way.
-To make the most of her fresh start, Sam’s current mentor suggests that she considers how to communicate her expectations to her new pupils and create a positive learning environment from day one.
+To make the most of her fresh start, Sam's current mentor suggests that she considers how to communicate her expectations to her new pupils and create a positive learning environment from day one.

 What do you think Sam should consider in order to embed expectations early on with her new classes, in order to recreate the respect and trust she had fostered at her old school?